Sunoo/homebridge-camera-ffmpeg/README.md

 * `vcodec` If you're running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option, default "libx264"
 * `audio` can be set to true to enable audio streaming from camera.
 To use audio ffmpeg must be compiled with --enable-libfdk-aac, see https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki, default false
 * `packetSize` If audio or video is choppy try a smaller value, set to a multiple of 188, default 1316
+* `debug` Show the output of ffmpeg in the log, default false

 ```
 {